Choose Your Doctor

 Hyperhidrosis treatment often starts in your primary care office (or, in the case of a child or teen, in the pediatrician's office).
 It is with a primary care provider, perhaps during a regular checkup, that you may first decide to discuss excessive, disruptive sweating.

 A primary care provider may begin treating your hyperhidrosis with an antiperspirant.
 If this treatment doesn't provide enough relief or if skin irritation occurs, your primarcy care provider may recommend iontophoresis, an oral anticholinergic, or refer you to a specialist (often in dermatology).
-Beginning Oct.
-1, 2018, primary care offices have another treatment option to discuss with you, as well: a topical (applied on top of the skin) prescription wipe called Qbrexza.
+As of 2018, primary care offices have another treatment option to discuss with you, as well: a topical (applied on top of the skin) prescription wipe called Qbrexza.

-Dermatology specialists (including physician dermatologists, dermatology nurse practitioners and dermatology physician's assistants) are specially trained to diagnose and treat skin problems.
-As skin experts, dermatology specialists are often the most informed about hyperhidrosis, its diagnosis, and its treatment.
+Dermatology specialists (including physicians, nurse practitioners and physician's assistants) are specially trained to care for skin issues.
+As skin experts, dermatology practitioners are often informed about hyperhidrosis, its diagnosis, and its treatment.
 Dermatology specialists' expertise in treating excessive sweating is due, in part, to extensive American Academy of Dermatology and International Hyperhidrosis Society educational programs.

 Dermatology specialists may be able to recommend stronger antiperspirants as well as antiperspirants that are less irritating to the skin, or they may prescribe additional skin products to help alleviate irritation that sometime occurs with the stronger antiperspirants.
 (Tip: to reduce the chance of irritation and get the most benefit, read our section on antiperspirant success).
 Dermatology specialists may also provide other treatments, such as iontophoresis, Botox (onabotulinumtoxinA injections), and local procedures for underarm excessive sweating, such as laser treatment or miraDry.
 Like primary care providers, they may also recommend oral or topical anticholinergics.
 They can also be adept at combining treatment options to meet individual patients needs, especially when sweating from multiple body locations is a concern.